Trango Towers: BASE jump

+In 2023 Eric Jamet and Antoine Pecher repeated Australians Feteris & Singleman's jump.
+Then the pair went on to climb the Eternal Flame route Nameless Tower in Pakistan (6200 m), which they also BASE jumped.

+They submitted a 26 minute film to the Banff film festival that has been part of the 2023 & 2024 roadshow.

+Ski Descent

+On 9 May 2024, Chantel Astorga, Christina Lustenberger and Jim Morrison made the first ski descent of Great Trango Tower via the west face.

 Recent ascents

 Some more recent ascents on Great Trango have focused on the longer routes found on the west and south sides.
 In particular, in 2004 Josh Wharton and Kelly Cordes completed a new, very long (2,256 m) route on the Southwest Ridge, or Azeem Ridge, to the Southwest Summit.
 Though not as extremely technical as the East Face routes, the climb was notable for the extremely lightweight and fast (5 days) style in which it was done.

 Over 7 days in August 2005, two Slovak climbers, Gabo Cmarik and Jozef Kopold, climbed a new route, which they termed Assalam Alaikum, to the right of the Wharton/Cordes line on the south face of Great Trango.
 The climb comprised around 90 pitches, up to 5.11d A2.
 They used a lightweight style similar to that of Wharton and Cordes.

-In the same month, Samuel Johnson, Jonathon Clearwater and Jeremy Frimer made the first ascent of the southwest ridge of Trango II, which they termed Severance Ridge.
+In the same month, Samuel Johnson, Jonathon Clearwater, and Jeremy Frimer made the first ascent of the southwest ridge of Trango II, which they termed Severance Ridge.
 The route involved 1,600 m of climbing over five days, with rock climbing up to 5.11 A2 and ice and mixed climbing up to AI3 M5.

-During May/June 2008, the Norwegian route on the east face of Great Trango (1984) was repeated by the four Norwegian climbers Rolf Bae, Bjarte Bø, Sigurd Felde and Stein-Ivar Gravdal, spending 27 days in the wall to reach the summit, and three more days for the descent.
+During May/June 2008, the Norwegian route on the east face of Great Trango (1984) was repeated by the four Norwegian climbers Rolf Bae, Bjarte Bø, Sigurd Felde, and Stein-Ivar Gravdal, spending 27 days in the wall to reach the summit and three more days for the descent.
 This is reportedly the first repetition of the route, and thus also the first successful ascent and return.
 Rolf Bae died later that summer.
 He was one of 11 climbers who were killed in the 2008 K2 disaster.

-In mid August 2009, Alexander and Thomas Huber managed to make an all free ascent of "Eternal Flame" on Nameless Tower, with climbing up to French grade 7c+.
+In mid-August 2009, Alexander and Thomas Huber managed to make an all free ascent of "Eternal Flame" on Nameless Tower, with climbing up to French grade 7c+.